Azure/VM-cross-zone-recovery-private-preview/README.md

 ## Supported configurations
 - **Regions supported:** All azure production regions that support availability zones.
 For a list of these regions, see [Azure regions list](https://learn.microsoft.com/en-us/azure/reliability/regions-list#azure-regions-list-1).
 - New VM must be deployed to a specific availability zone.
+- API version: **2025-04-01**
 - Ensure that the VM has the tag “useNRPDeallocateOnFabricFailure: true”.
 The tag is crucial as you will not be able to move the VM across zones without this tag on the virtual machine.
 - Zone redundant disks data disks (premium/standard) must be used.
 - Zone redundant OS disks (premium/standard).